-LGBs can be classified by the following two accounts: ordinary account () and public enterprise account.
+LGBs can be classified by the following two accounts: ordinary account (() and public enterprise account.

 An outlook on annual revenues and expenditures for the following year appearing in the Local Public Finance Program is submitted to the Diet.
 The LGB issuance amount appearing in the Local Public Finance Program covers only ordinary accounts, excluding public enterprise accounts.
-The ordinary account is an account category used uniformly for local public finance statistics, combining the general account and special accounts excluding municipal enterprise accounts and eliminating moves between relevant accounts.